 Vocal & Opera

 Vocal and operatic study at the Royal College of Music is designed to cater for your individual talents and aspirations.
-Our reputation for producing international classical artists is unsurpassed and you will receive training specifically designed for outstanding young singers preparing for a successful performing career
+We have an excellent reputation for producing international classical artists and you will receive training specifically designed for outstanding young singers preparing for a successful performing career.

 An introduction to the Vocal & Opera Faculty